e-CLOSE/Toolbox/Tools/Audacity.md

 features to generate different types of audio signal, apply effects and analyse any audio signal.

-It works perfectly under GNU/Linux, Windows and MacOS operating systems, and its interface has been translated into many languages.
+It works under GNU/Linux, Windows and MacOS operating systems, and its interface has been translated into many languages.